Symptoms & Causes of Bladder Control Problems (Urinary Incontinence)

 - have bladder infection symptoms, including painful urination

-What causes bladder control problems in men?
+What causes bladder control problems?

 Health changes and problems